|

 lobbing verbal barbs at his third son (something that all of the Chan children experienced at one time or another!),

-from military service following the war, Tommy stayed behind in Honolulu as his older brother resumed his role as Charlie
+returned from military service following the war, Tommy stayed behind in Honolulu as his older brother resumed his role as

-The Jade Mask (1945) falls flat.
-Even though he did prove helpful to his renowned Pop, this was to be Edward's only
+(1945) falls flat.
+Even though he did prove helpful to his renowned Pop, this was to be Edward's only appearance with

 Born: circa 1926